Women make up 75.8% of the teaching workforce. It’s time we do more to support them.

 - Provide external support

 Consider bringing in external support to further promote awareness around women’s heath.
-Menopause support, gender inclusion and reproductive health is a good place to start with educating staff.
+To start with, menopause support, gender inclusion and reproductive health is a good place to begin when educating staff.

 Menopause affects 100% of women.
 Symptoms consist of memory loss and anxiety- both of which can affect performance at work, which demonstrates why this is a women’s health issue that deserves to be taken seriously.